 NGL participants gain a unique opportunity to advance their professional growth and build the experience and confidence they need to drive development in their own local communities and the larger Internet ecosystem.

-The Internet Governance Forum Ambassadorship Programme lies under the NGL curriculum and gives an opportunity to Internet professionals to attend the IGF and participate in the dialogue that shapes the Internet ecosystem.
+The Internet Governance Forum Ambassadorship Programme lies under the NGL curriculum and gives an opportunity for Internet professionals to attend the IGF and participate in the dialogue that shapes the Internet ecosystem.

 I applied and was accepted as a 2015 ambassador and the experience was enriching.
 Stand out topics for the 2015 IGF were Connecting the next billion, Net Neutrality and Zero Rating, topics that are relevant to the African continent.
 My interest as a member of civil society was on following and contributing to the discussions on connecting the next billion because we still face a challenge of connectivity which is hindering Innovation.